-Lastly, compared to corporate credit cards, virtual cards offer much simpler reconciliation.
+Lastly, compared to corporate credit cards, virtual cards offer much simpler payment reconciliation.
 According to Bheem Bhatia, VP of Finance of MineralTree customer Quartzy, MineralTree’s virtual card “eliminated the need to perform time-consuming credit card reconciliations each month.
 Considering Quartzy’s payment volume, our time could be easily consumed reconciling massive credit card statements.”

 With all these benefits, virtual cards are becoming the preferred payment method for many finance teams.
 And the more that they, and you, grow card usage, the greater the earnings and benefits AP can enjoy.

 Yet, there are some challenges that companies face with adoption.
 Some AP departments are concerned that it will mean more work for them, although that is not the case at all.
 With the right AP automation solution, virtual card payments are built right into the platform, requiring no additional effort or workflow change on your part.
 The only thing companies have to do is submit the payment as usual, and the payment provider handles the rest, including supplier enrollment and payment processing.